 Khulumani Suport Group

 Bailey Robbins spent the summer in Johannesburg, South Africa, working with the Khulumani Support Group.
 Khulumani is a membership-based organization of more than 100,000 victims and survivors of Apartheid-related gross human rights violations.
-Kelsey had opportunity to assist Khulumani to build an inclusive and just society in which the dignity of people harmed by apartheid is restored through the process of transforming victims into victors.
+Khulumani’s mission is to build an inclusive and just society in which the dignity of people harmed by Apartheid is restored through the process of transforming victims into victors.
 Bailey assisted Khulumani in addressing legal issues surrounding a nation-wide movement they have recently taken under their umbrella, called “Destitute Ex-Miners in South Africa.”